Navajo College accepts Biden's COVID-19 vaccination goal

 Navajo College accepts Biden’s COVID-19 vaccination goalNew

 TSAILE, Ariz.
-(AP) — A college on the Navajo Nation is accepting President Joe Biden’s challenge to get students and others vaccinated against COVID-19 by July 4.
-Diné College Incident Command Director Velveena Davis says COVID-19 remains a threat to the Navajo Nation, “so the college would like to do its part to expand the efforts of having our employees and students vaccinated.”
-Davis says the college wants to ensure the safety and wellness of its campuses as they transition to in-person operations.
-The U.S. Department of Education on Thursday reached out to higher education institutions on behalf of Biden, asking them to play a role in reaching a 70% nationwide vaccination goal by July 4.
+(AP) — A Navajo Nation college has accepted President Joe Biden’s challenge to get students and others vaccinated for COVID-19 by July 4.
+Diné College Incident Command Director Velveena Davis said said the college wants to do its part to expand vaccination efforts because COVID-19 remains a threat to the Navajo Nation.
+The U.S. Department of Education reached out to higher education institutions of behalf of Biden, asking them to help reasch a 70% nationwide vaccination goal by July 4.
+Meanwhile, the Navajo Nation Council has approved a resolution to reopen tribal parks and other facilities such as the tribal zoo and museum.